Burma Country Commercial Guide

 Opportunities

 U.S. companies are advised to conduct proper due diligence checks on local franchisees and potential partners.
-The U.S. Commercial Service Office offers customized services that help U.S. businesses find a reputable local business partner.
+The U.S. Commercial Service Office offers customized services that help U.S. businesses find reputable local business partners.

 Other resources